washingtonstateuniversity/WSUWP-Plugin-Publish-Feed-Items/README.md

 ### Feed Items

-Feed items are the individual articles pulled in through the external source RSS feed and can be accessed under the Feed Items menu in WordPress.
+Feed items are the individual articles pulled in through the external source RSS feed and can be accessed under the **Feed Items** menu in WordPress.

-As soon as these items are available to us, they are republished through a central feed such as `http://wnpa.wsu.edu/feed-items/feed/` to be consumed by others that have access.
+As soon as these items are available to us, they are republished through a central feed such as `http://wnpa.wsu.edu/feed-items/feed/`.

-By default, only feed items that have a visibility of `public` will be shown.
+By default, only feed items that have a visibility of `public` will be shown in this central feed.
 To see items in a feed that have been marked as `private`, an access key is required.

 ### Access Keys